Over 1,100 adopted children returned to child care institutions in last five years

 In 2016-17, a total of 195 out of 3,788 adopted children were returned while in 2017-18 a total of 153 out of a total of 3927 adopted children were returned by adoptive parents, the data showed.
 In 2018-19, a total of 133 out of 4027 children were returned by adoptive parents, the data showed.

-The CARA official said about half of the older children who are adopted are returned by parents due to "adjustment issues" He stressed on the need to prepare children for child care institutions.
+The CARA official said about half of the older children who are adopted are returned by parents due to "adjustment issues".
+He stressed on the need to prepare children in childcare institutions so that they are able to adjust with their families.

 "At child care institutions, children are groomed in a different way.
 They have to be prepared and counselled to stay and adjust with families," he said.
 He further said that in many cases it is seen that children have developed a strong bonding with their caretaker at child care institutions due to which it becomes very difficult for them to leave them and move into a family.